 Molecular modelling can also be thought of as a subset of Bioinformatics and, as we pass into the "post-genomic sequence era", this field will play an ever more important role in scientific research.

 Computer hardware advances continue to follow Moore’s law, formulated in the 1960s, which states that machine speed’s roughly double every 18 months.
-This is allowing the application ...
+This is allowing the application of evermore ...

 View complete publications list in the University of Bristol publications system